l2beat/l2beat/docs/activity.md

-# How to add new activity module for existing project?
+# How to add activity tracking for existing project? ?

-### Non starkex type project
+## Introduction

+Within L2BEAT💗 we have an [Activity](https://l2beat.com/scaling/activity) tab which tracks activity of scaling solutions.
+'Activity' in this context refers to the range of transactions that occur on each chain.
+Configuring activity tracking for different projects is straightforward, especially for those that support eth_getBlock RPC methods.
+This configuration process is managed individually for each project through their respective .ts (TypeScript) files.

+## Guide

+If you want to add starkex type project, go to the [next section](#starkex-type-project)

-1. Find a RPC for a project you want to add activity module for.
+1. Find RPC endpoint for a project you want to add.
 Try to write directly to project to obtain a private node access.
-If you can't, you can use a public node.
+If you can't, you can use a public node or RPC provider e.g. QuickNode.

 2. Next you need to test your RPC locally.
-Use `Cast` for this.
+Use `cast` for this.
 If you do not have it yet, just install it by running `curl -L https://foundry.paradigm.xyz | bash` in terminal.
 After installing, run these 2 commands and check if you get a response: